near/community/meetings/chain-wg.md

 * Network
 * Cryptographic primitives

+## 10.27.2020

+Michael: figuring out bottlenecks around sharding.
+Time from sending parts to parts get validated suddenly spiked at 20 shards.
+Data received by nodes piked at around 15-16 shards.
+Look at 8 shard tps.

+Piotr: optimize tools to make sure node can sync with the debugging tools running.
+Half of the memory leak comes from rocksdb.
+Wasmer also constantly leaks memory.
+Trying to repro the wasmer memory leak.
+Changing `max_open_files` in rocksdb only makes it worse.

+Alex: light speed sync & garbage collecting headers

+Bowen: Test nightly protocol.
+Fix order of execution outcomes.

 ## 10.20.2020

 Michael: merged version shard chunk header.
 Working on post phase 1 branch.
 Fixing some pytests